 When selecting the best budget gaming monitors, we began by establishing a collection of factors that contribute to an excellent gaming experience.
 We found that each monitor’s display size, resolution, refresh rate, and included specialized gaming functions were essential.
 Next, we established a set of minimum criteria to ensure that only the best options would appear in our buying guide so that you can research and shop with confidence.

-For each monitor’s display size, we chose not to make any selections below 22-inches; we cherish smaller monitors for their ability to fit into tight spaces, but we also want to prevent recommending a monitor that is too difficult to view while gaming.
+For each monitor’s display size, we chose not to make any selections below 22-inches; we cherish smaller screen size monitors for their ability to fit into tight spaces, but we also want to prevent recommending a monitor that is too difficult to view while gaming.
+Plus a very large model, though the extra real estate is great, will probably turn out to be an expensive monitor.
 Next, we only focused on selecting monitors with at least a 1080p Full-HD resolution; any sub-par resolutions, including 720p, were not included as we want you to experience the best in image quality.

 A monitor’s refresh rate is essential for gaming, and we made sure to offer selections from the standard of 60Hz up to a truly impressive 144Hz — higher is better, generally speaking.
 Still, we included monitors with lower ratings due to their other excellent offerings.
 Lastly, each monitor sports a collection of gaming features to take your experience to the next level, from AMD FreeSync technology, built-in color profile modes, and anti-lag mechanisms — go conquer the battlefield.